How To Backup Jenkins Data and Configurations

 1. Go to Manage Jenkins — > ThinBackup

-2. Click settings option.
+2. Click the settings option.

 jenkins thin backup plugin settings